-Internal joinery and kitchen fittings

-Repair category 1

-Notes Low level internal glazing should be checked for safety glass.
+Internal joinery and kitchen fittings Repair category 2 Notes Low level internal glazing should be checked for safety glass.
+Internal joinery is generally serviceable however some wear and tear items were noted to kitchen fittings, internal doors and facings etc. and future maintenance or upgrading should be anticipated.